Rhinoplasty is surgery to repair or reshape the nose.

 - Problems breathing

-Rarely, a second procedure may be needed to fix a minor deformity.
+In rare cases, a second procedure is needed to fix a minor deformity.

 After the Procedure